chinapedia/wikipedia.abstract.en/Page/Space_Shuttle_Enterprise.md

 Post-_Columbia_

-Enterprise_wing_panel.jpg In 2003 after the breakup of during re-entry, the _Columbia_ Accident Investigation Board conducted tests at Southwest Research Institute, which used an air cannon to shoot foam blocks of similar size, mass and speed to that which struck _Columbia_ at a test structure which mechanically replicated the orbiter wing leading edge.
+In 2003 after the breakup of during re-entry, the _Columbia_ Accident Investigation Board conducted tests at Southwest Research Institute, which used an air cannon to shoot foam blocks of similar size, mass and speed to that which struck _Columbia_ at a test structure which mechanically replicated the orbiter wing leading edge.
 They removed a section of fiberglass leading edge from _Enterprise_{{'s}} wing to perform analysis of the material and attached it to the test structure, then shot a foam block at it.[38]
 While the leading edge was not broken as a result of the test, which took place on May 29, 2003, the impact was enough to permanently deform a seal and leave a thin gap long.[39][40][41]
 Since the strength of the reinforced carbon–carbon (RCC) on _Columbia_ is "substantially weaker and less flexible" than the test section from _Enterprise_, this result suggested that the RCC would have been shattered.[42]
 A section of RCC leading edge from _Discovery_ was tested on June 6, to determine the effects of the foam on a similarly aged leading edge, resulting in a crack on panel 6 and cracking on a "T"-shaped seal between panels 6 and 7.[43][44]
 On July 7, using a leading edge from _Atlantis_ and focused on panel 8 with refined parameters stemming from the _Columbia_ accident investigation, a second test created a ragged hole approximately in the RCC structure.[45][46]
 The tests clearly demonstrated that a foam impact of the type _Columbia_ sustained could seriously breach the protective RCC panels on the wing leading edge.[47]

 The board determined that the probable cause of the accident was that the foam impact caused a breach of a reinforced carbon-carbon panel along the leading edge of _Columbia_{{'s}} left wing, allowing hot gases generated during re-entry to enter the wing and cause structural collapse.
 This caused _Columbia_ to tumble out of control, breaking up with the loss of the entire crew.[48]

 Museum exhibit

-Space_shuttle_enterprise.jpgs, ICBMs, and ABM equipment at the Steven F. Udvar-Hazy Center.]]
+s, ICBMs, and ABM equipment at the Steven F. Udvar-Hazy Center.]]

 Washington, D.C.